Causes Of First And Second World War

 8. Ideological difference

-USA, Britain, and France had a liberal democracy while Germany and Italy were dominant by one political party and due to Hitler rule, there was no election in Germany.
+USA, Britain, and France had a liberal democracy while Germany and Italy were dominated by one political party and due to Hitler rule, there was no election in Germany.
 There were two different worlds and compromise between them was not possible and the war was inevitable.

 9. Immediate cause

-Hitler adopted a new method called “Blitzkrieg” means “lightning attack” where the German army attacked and captured Poland, later Denmark, Norway, Holland, Luxembourg, and Belgium were forced to surrender.
+Hitler adopted a new method called “Blitzkrieg” which means “lightning attack” where the German army attacked and captured Poland, later Denmark, Norway, Holland, Luxembourg, and Belgium were forced to surrender.
 Paris was too occupied by German forces.
-Britain was also attacked by Germans at that time the United States was not in war but as Japan attacked vessels of the United States which brought the United States into World War II.
+Britain was also attacked by Germans at that time the United States was not at war but Japan attacked vessels of the United States which brought the United States into World War II.

 Japan captured Thailand, Malaya, Burma, Philippines and continued to fight with Americans.
 On 6th August 1945, America dropped atomic bombs at Hiroshima and on 9th August they attacked again at Nagasaki which was the deadliest weapon used by humans.

-United Nation lays down ‘Peace’, ‘Security’ and ‘Faith in Human Dignity’ as its major principles and objectives.
+United Nations lays down ‘Peace’, ‘Security’ and ‘Faith in Human Dignity’ as its major principles and objectives.
 A Nuclear War means the destruction of the human race and it must be stopped for that Comprehensive Test Ban Treaty (CTBT) was formed where the non-nuclear states should not manufacture nuclear weapons.
 India, however, rejected it, as there is no time frame layed when all nuclear weapons will be eliminated from the earth.